 As the format gets more developed and people start to discover deeper draft strategies, Ryan Saxe’s articles on Star City Games are an excellent place to go to get cutting edge draft tech and analysis.

-If you want improve both your drafting and deck building, check out Draftsim’s Twitter account Limited Decklists.
-Every day, the account shares undefeated draft and sealed lists from some of the best—and most hardcore—drafters in the world.
+If you want improve both your drafting and deck building, check out Draftsim’s Twitter account, Limited Decklists.
+The account shares undefeated draft and sealed lists from some of the best—and most hardcore—drafters in the world every day.
 Many people also include their draft logs so you can follow along pick-by-pick to see what you would have drafted yourself.

-Last, but not least, we want to touch up on watching other greats in the game draft.
+Last but not least, we want to touch up on watching other greats in the draft game.
 This can also be a great tool in helping you become a better drafter as you can see what the pros pick and usually find out why.
 Follow MTG streams on Twitch or YouTube channels like Channel Fireball, Magic the Gathering, Ben Stark, and Magic the Gathering Esports to find great content on Arena drafts to continually up your game.

 Be sure to check out if your favorite players have channels out there that talk about drafting on Arena.
 If it’s a person you love to see play, you can pick up a lot of things from them on how to get better by watching them do their thing on their channel.
 Keep exploring and you’ll find there is a lot out there to help you become the best you can be.

-With that, we have come to the end of our guide to make you a better drafter on MTG Arena.
-We hope you enjoyed the read and, most of all, have found it helpful.
+With that, we’ve come to the end of our guide to make you a better drafter on MTG Arena.
+We hope you enjoyed the read and, most of all, found it helpful.